smcgarr13/JoyRide/README.md

 ## Description

-This code was created to provide an app that helps the user plan a route, note weather conditions & points of interests, and  create playlists for their ride.
+This code was created to provide an app that helps the user plan a route, note weather conditions & points of interests, and listen to music during their ride.

 ## Installation